Jhay1212/Philippines-History-Supplementary-Module/Readme.md

 * If you're a student, you can use the module and provide feedback to help us improve it
 * If you're a teacher, you can use the module as a resource for your students
 * If you're a historian or expert in Philippine history, you can contribute to the module by providing additional resources or feedback
+* And if you are a programmer feel free to extend and use this freely.

 ## Who made this module?

-* The module was created by a team of college students, including [list the names of the students who worked on the module]
+* The module was created by a team of college students, including
+* Jose Alfonso Rivera - Main Programmer
+* Allen Candelaria - Frontend Programmer
+* Mikas Viscayno - QA Tester
 * We worked together to design and develop the module, and we hope you find it useful!